15 Ways to Reduce Christmas Spending on Your Kids

 *This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 I only recommend products I love or would personally use.

-It’s likely you aren’t going to have to ask them what they want because they’ve already told you 100 times.
+It’s likely you aren’t going to have to ask them what they want because they’ve already told you ONE.
+HUNDRED.
+TIMES.

-Take note of what they have asked for and start watching for sales a few months BEFORE Christmas.
-There are often really great sales during several of the holidays leading up to Christmas.
+Take note of what Christmas gifts they have asked for and start watching for sales a few months BEFORE Christmas.
+There are often really great sales during several of the holidays leading up to Christmas

 This is the first step to reduce Christmas spending on your kids.